Kattenelvis/Obsidian-Vault-master/School/Phil of Physics notes.md

 "Counterintuitively, this symmetry (parity symmetry) is indeed violated, for certain lawlike processes (namely, those involving the so-called weak interaction).
 What we find is that electrons (or beta particles) in a beta decay process will preferentially be shot out of the South side (relative to a strong magnetic field) than the North side.
 The original experiment was carried out with Cobalt-60 atoms."

+# 4.3

+Twin Paradox.
+Both space farer and earth being will think the other one aged more than themselves.
+It seems like ourselves are stationary while the other one is traveling at near the speed of light, such that time dilation occurrs for the other one but not oneself.

+Resolution is by considering the acceleration and change in inertial reference frame from the space-farer.
+At the point of acceleration the relative "now" compared to earth will be immediately "skipped" assuming infinite acceleration (or really rapidly assuming finite acceleration).

+But the problem is when you consider the possible topologies of space.
+Space could be shaped in such a way where going in one direction lends you back to where you started.
+A doughnut toplogy.
+Now how does it work, without any acceleration point if someone just travels in one direction?

+"So here is an asymmetry: there are non-trivial (topological) differences in the quads’ trajectories.
+This causes differences in their frames and is already enough to dissolve the paradox."

+Flaten out the square, tile the plane, calculate the length of worldlines (longer paths means less ageing).![[Pasted image 20240411225200.png]]